jliu678/Quantify_hERV_transgene_Bulk-RNAseq/README.md

    ```
 - For subread, store in `../hERV_Work` all the annotation gtf/gff3 files and fasta files

-- For salmon, if you have index already, store in `../hERV_Work/salmon` the index folder named as `package-entities-erv_index`
+- For salmon, if you need generate index, please specify below parameters:

+    - `-REF_GENOME`: to specify the genome fasta used to generate decoys
+    - `-REF_TRANSCRIPT` and `TRANSCRIPTS` are transcripts to count, which are needed for indexing and counting

-- For salmon if you need generate index, first option is to supply parameter `-REF_GENOME`, `-REF_TRANSCRIPT` and `TRANSCRIPTS` of "main.sh" with specific link, for example:
+- For salmon, if you need generate index, first option is to supply parameter `-REF_GENOME`, `-REF_TRANSCRIPT` and `TRANSCRIPTS` of "main.sh" with specific link, for example:
    ```bash
    bash main.sh -PLATFORM "cluster-mgh" -SOURCE "raw_data" -BATCH_SIZE 1 -CLEAR_TMP -MAX_PARALLEL 1 \
    -REF_GENOME "https://.*/weird.genome.fa.gz" \